odpi/egeria-docs/site/docs/concepts/omag-subsystem.md

 Fixed services that are always present in the platform:

-- [Server Chassis](/services/server-chassis) provides the main class of the OMAG Server Platform that manages the start up and shutdown of a platform instance.
+- [Platform Chassis](/services/platform-chassis) provides the main class of the OMAG Server Platform that manages the start up, and shutdown of an OMAG Server instance.

 - [Administration Services](/services/admin-services/overview) support the configuration and operation (such as starting and stopping) of [OMAG Servers](/concepts/omag-servers).